Miranda Jones, HCPC UKCP MA

 My Approach

-I work collaboratively, in a way that supports you to feel safe to explore at your own pace.
+In therapy, work collaboratively, in a way that supports you to feel safe to explore at your own pace.
 My approach is person-centred, mindful and trauma-sensitive.
 I can offer short or long-term support.
 We can meet online or in person, indoors or outside.
-I am alongside you as you develop your inner resources, supporting you through your process of enquiry and change..
+I am alongside you as you develop your inner resources, supporting you through your process of enquiry and change.

 My style of therapy is called Integrative: these means that I draw on research and expertise from several theoretical perspectives including neuroscience, attachment theory, Gestalt, mentalisation based treatment, intersubjective psychodynamic and transpersonal psychology.
 This gives me a varied toolkit which we can use together to support you in a very individualised way.